 Hydrologists: Specializing in the study of water resources, hydrologists collect data on water quality, flow, and distribution to manage water resources effectively.

-Urban Planners and Geographic Information System (GIS) Specialists: Engaged in the planning and development of urban and rural areas, they collect spatial data for mapping, zoning, and infrastructure development projects.
+Urban Planners and Geographic Information System (GIS) Specialists: Engaged in the planning and development of urban and rural areas, they generally collect spatial data for mapping, zoning, and infrastructure development projects.

 Public Health Officials and Epidemiologists: These professionals collect data on health trends, disease outbreaks, and the effectiveness of health interventions in communities to inform public health policies and programs.